 At The Range I was extremely impressed by the sound of these irons too.
 Normally, whilst doing indoor testing the sound of irons can seem a little dull, however not in this case – there was no unattractive thuds or tinny, clicky noises to complain about.

 In terms of ball flight and control whilst on the golf course, every time I used the Staff Model Utility I was getting a similar ball flight and distance.
 After the first few holes using the club, I felt comfortable in how it was going to perform.
 I think the KBS Tour Hybrid stock shaft had a lot to do with this.
 It felt light but firm offering a ‘best of both worlds’ situation – you could give this iron a rip knowing you had some extra security if you didn’t execute it quite right.

 Distance-wise, at The Range, over 10 shots I average 202 yards of carry with a total of 222 yards.
 Knowing how far I hit the ball, that’s pretty impressive.
 222 especially is a good number that you can rely on when you may need that fairway finder on a tight tee shot.

 You can see by the data on GC2 and HMT that I did hit a couple of heavier strikes whilst testing.
-On these occasions my balls speed dropped as low as 121.4 mph, yet I was pleased to see that I was still getting 193 yards of carry and finishing 214 yards I total.
-Again, very impressive stuff for the weaker, slappy strikes off the deck during the test.
+On these occasions my ball speed dropped as low as 121.4 mph, yet I was pleased to see that I was still getting 193 yards of carry and finishing 214 yards I total.
+Again, very impressive stuff for the weaker, slightly slappy strikes off the deck during the test.

 On The Course